Hozan77/Hozan77/README.md

 - 👀 I am interested in mathematics, physics, computer science, especially machine learning & application development.
 - 🌱 I have skills in database, C++, C#, Python, HTML & CSS, Blazor & .NET .
 - 💻 I am currently working on two projects.
-- 📚 Student at Laval University.
+- 📚 Studying computer science at Laval University.
+- 👨🏻‍💻 Internship at Ministry of Justice Quebec
 - 📫 How to reach me; HOCET@ulaval.ca
 - ⏳ My projects and source codes will soon be available for download.